Suburban Studies Group

-The Centre for Suburban Studies is committed to pioneering an interdisciplinary socio-cultural approach to the study of suburbia and suburban life.
+The Suburban Studies Group is committed to pioneering an interdisciplinary socio-cultural approach to the study of suburbia and suburban life.

 The definition of suburbia now embraces a wide range of developments from New Towns to Council Estates.
 National census returns record 86% of the British population as living in the following suburban categories: Suburban/Urban (19th century suburbs) - 23%, Suburban (20th century suburbs) - 43%, Suburban/Rural (scattered small estates in open land) - 20%.
 It is clear that the old stereotypical associations are no longer relevant to these vibrant sites of social mobility and ethnic diversity, which offer a model for local living in a global society.